Mia-Salazar/youtube-angular/README.md

-# Project with Youtube videos
+# Project with Youtube's videos

 > An app that displays videos from a profile of Youtube, made with Angular, Javascript, SASS, Bootstrap4, CSS3 and HTML5, using Youtube API